oberpierre/tools/ansible/README.md

   - [`k8s_init_cluster.yml`](./k8s_init_cluster.yml): Initializing cluster using kubeadm and installing container network interface (CNI)
   - [`k8s_join_cluster.yml`](./k8s_join_cluster.yml): Joining the cluster for additional control plane and worker nodes.
 If a control plane is also serving as a worker, by being defined in the controller and worker list of your inventory file, it will "untaint" the control plane so it may be targeted by the scheduler to schedule pods.
     > Make sure you understand the security implications if you want to use you control plane as a worker!
 See: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#control-plane-node-isolation
+  - [`k8s_setup_metallb.yml`](./k8s_setup_metallb.yml): Enabling LoadBalancer type resources using [MetalLB](https://metallb.universe.tf/) implementation.
+This may be needed if you run a baremetal node or if your cluster is running on a cloud platform that is not supported by Kubernetes, expressed by resources of type LoadBalancer remaining in "pending" state indefinitely when created.

 ## Usage